 There are many ways to personalize your campus experience, either through the admissions office or on your own.
 The admissions office is open to the public Monday through Friday, 8:30 a.m. to 4:30 p.m.
 (Eastern time), and for limited hours on select Saturdays.

-Our office will be offering information sessions and tours during the summer from Monday, June 5 through Friday, August 25, 2017.
-Exception: There will be no information sessions or tours on Monday, July 3 and Tuesday, July 4.
+Our office will be offering information sessions and tours during the summer from Monday, June 5 through Saturday, August 26, 2017.
+We will reopen for fall visits on Monday, September 11.

 Interviews are a one-on-one conversation with an admissions counselor or a fourth-year Hampshire student.
 Interviews are informative as well as evaluative, and can be very helpful to prospective students and to the admissions committee.
 Please note, we do not offer interviews on summer Saturdays.